bitnami/containers/bitnami/cosign/README.md

-# Bitnami package for Cosign
+# Bitnami Secure Image for Cosign

 ## What is Cosign?